Qualifying for resident tuition: Texas Residency at UHCL

 I moved to Texas to go to UHCL (or another college/university).
 But I think I now meet the criteria for establishing residency.
 Is it possible for me to be classified as a resident?

 In general, people who move to Texas to attend college are presumed not to have the required "intent" to make Texas their domicile.
 In some situations, however, this presumption can be changed if the student submits "clear and convincing evidence" that he or she has established and maintained a residence or domicile, as appropriate.
-Submitting such evidence is the responsibility of the student seeking to be classified as a resident.

 One of my parents is a Texas resident.
 May I claim residency even if I live out of state?